ArtemKosiakevych/ignite-boilerplate-kos/readme.md

 When you've installed the [Ignite CLI](https://github.com/infinitered/ignite), you can get started with this boilerplate like this:

 ```
-ignite new App -b ignite-kos-boilerplate
+ignite new App -b ignite-boilerplate-kos
 ```

 ## Boilerplate walkthrough